Zaineb Al-Samarai

 Zaineb Al-Samarai (born 22 October 1987) is a Norwegian politician for the Labour Party.
-She served as a deputy representative to the Parliament of Norway from Oslo during the term 2017–2021.
+She is currently serving as the president of the Norwegian Confederation of Sports since 2023.
+She previously served as a deputy representative to the Parliament of Norway from Oslo from 2017 to 2021.

 Hailing from Iraq, her family fled to Norway in 1994.
 Settling in Holmlia, Al-Samarai was elected to Oslo city council in 2011 and 2015 and has chaired Holmlia SK.
 She is a jurist by education.

+In June 2023, she was elected President of the Norwegian Confederation of Sports, defeating incumbent Berit Kjøll in a 138–29 vote.
+She became the first person with a minority background to hold the position.

+Personal life

+She is married to Jan Erik Fåne.
+In November 2023, she announced that she and Fåne were expecting a child and would go on paternity leave from March 2024.